What to do in Busan for 3 days or more

 Busan Travel Essentials

-- Pick up 4G SIM card with unlimited data (or 4G SIM + T-money card) at Seoul or Busan airport.
-I always use this telecom company every time I visit Korea.
-To connect multiple devices, rent a 4G Pocket WiFi.
+- Pick up a 4G SIM card with unlimited data (or 4G SIM + T-money card) at Seoul or Busan airport.
+I always reserve a SIM card in advance.
+But you prefer to connect multiple devices, rent a 4G Pocket WiFi.

 - Buy a discounted KTX pass.
 A high-speed rail takes you from Seoul to Busan in less than 2.5 hours.

-- Book your airport pickup or private transfer service from Busan Station.
+- Book your airport pickup.
+Gimhae Airport is far from the city center.
 (No Uber in Korea.)

 - Speaking of stress-free travel, why not use a super-efficient luggage delivery service?
-I used a hotel-to-hotel service (between two cities) and would highly recommend it as this type of service is super fast and reliable in Asia.
+I highly recommend it as this type of service is super fast and reliable in Asia.

 Busan Itinerary Day 1: Choryang & Nampo